 Then apply for a scholarship at the University of Skövde by filling in the online scholarship application form available on this webpage.
 Please note that you will need to provide us with the application number you received from the University Admissions website.

 3. Scholarships for bachelor's students

 Tuition-fee paying students attending an international bachelor’s programme at the University of Skövde will have the opportunity to apply for a scholarship for their third year of studies in Skövde.
 The scholarship granting criterion will be based on the students’ merits and grade results during their first two years of studies at our University.

 4. Other types of scholarships for international students

 The Swedish Institute offers a range of scholarships for students coming to study in Sweden.
 For more information about SI's scholarships, please contact the Swedish Institute directly.

 If you are an exchange student, please contact your home university for information about which scholarships they provide.
-The University of Skövde is part of the Erasmus programme, which means that if the University of Skövde has a bilateral Erasmus agreement with your home institution you might be able to study here with an Erasmus grant.
-We encourage you to pursue this option since the Erasmus scholarships are often very generous.
+The University of Skövde is part of the Erasmus Programme, which means that if the University of Skövde has a bilateral Erasmus agreement with your home institution, then you might be able to study here with an Erasmus grant.
+We encourage you to pursue this option, since the Erasmus scholarships are often very generous.

 4.3.
 Ciência sem Fronteiras - Science without Borders

 The University of Skövde receives students with the scholarship Science without Borders, granted by the Brazilian government.
 More information about Science without Borders scholarships in Sweden here and on our website.